 Just so you don’t think I am a heartless monster who casually shocks my dog in the throat at the drop of a hat I will say that I have tested the static discharge function on myself, on my hands, an arm and even my throat.
 The remote trainer has 99 steps of discharge.
 I started my self-test on level 5 and could easily feel it on all three places.
 I could get up to 10 before I realized I am not a masochist and stopped.
 When I started with the girl and her thick neck I started at level 10 and all she did was blink.
 It took a few more instances with 5 bumps each time (levels 15, 20, 25) before she would always and immediately turn away from the potentially bad situation.
 Her training collar never sits right on her big neck and always settles with the receiver and prongs to one side.
 This ends up being a good thing as she turns to the side the receiver sits on when the correction is given and then moves in that different direction.
 It seems that each correction gets me maybe 45 degrees or so of rotation away from her original heading.
 I have never needed more than 3 corrections netting around 135 degrees and getting me back in her field of vision which is a help as well.

 As with all my interrupts and redirects I am regularly testing and attempting to start at a lower level and see if I get the same, correct behavior.
-If so that is the new floor.
+If so, that becomes the new floor.
 The less I have to do to get her to behave in an appropriate manner means the training is working and she is starting to catch on.

 I have great friends in Humboldt County, California who knowingly offered themselves (two adults and a recently turned 18 year old boy) as Gia Training Aids.
 This amounted to being growled and barked at and bluff charged too many times over a two day period before Gia came to accept them as “not new and scary” and perhaps even as “not my human but pretty okay nonetheless.”
 She now runs to greet them, tail wagging and they in turn bend down to pet and embrace her and that quick improvement makes me happy.
 I also should mention my sister and her dog Pumpkin who were the two who brought Gia to my attention and who we stayed with for about two weeks, both before and after Gia getting spayed.
 Before the surgery she displayed a few of her puppy “issues” and for two solid days Pumpkin was afraid of her.
 After she had healed enough she and Pumpkin worked through those issues and, while not yet the best of friends, when we drove away they had at least made great strides in understanding each other and had played together, without drama, numerous times.